WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.4
+## Changed in v2024.5

-* TOC for 10.2.7
-* Mists data improvements: some missing questids, mob positions in the Vale, and some better accounting for phasing in Krasarang
-* Minor data tweaks in Dragonflight
-* Fixed the alert for the Armored Vaultbot in Mechagon
+* Vignette scanning: option to alert on zone-wide vignettes.
+I originally disabled these because it can be really spammy in zones like Timeless Isles / Zereth Mortis.
+Turn it off in the options at `Scanning > Vignettes`
+* Add the I'm In Your Base, Killing Your Dudes achievement in Krasarang
+* Remove a long-removed-from-the-game old trinket from Kal'tik the Blight